Ashton Keynes: Parish church

 The Church of England parish church of the Holy Cross has stood since the late 12th century at what is now on the northwest edge of the village.
 Of coursed limestone, it has a west tower, nave with narrow aisles, and chancel with north chapel.
 It was altered in later centuries, and restored to designs by William Butterfield in 1876–77 yet it retains early features: the north arcade was built in two phases from the late-12th century to the mid-13th after the south arcade – built around 1200.
 The chancel arch has three carved orders; Butterfield made this wider and taller but keeping stonework from the late 12th century.

 The north chapel is from the early 13th century.
 In the next century the three-stage tower was built, the walls of the aisles were rebuilt and the clerestory (outer superstructure) was added; altogether giving the form close to that of today.
 The north and south porches were added in the 15th century, and the nave roof is from then.
 Some windows were renewed in the 19th century, and Butterfield's work embellished the east end of the chancel using polychrome brickwork and floor tiles.
 The building, little altered since then, was designated as Grade I listed in 1955 – the rarest and highest grading of three.

 The 12th-century tubular font is decorated with carved leaves and chevrons.

 The ring of bells was increased from five to six in 1994, and includes four cast by Abraham I Rudhall of Rudhall of Gloucester in 1707 and 1713.

 All Saints Church at Leigh, built in the 13th century, was a chapelry of Ashton Keynes.
 Baptisms and marriages took place there but lacking right of burials alongside until 1865.
 Leigh in secular matters became a separate civil parish in 1884.
 As to ecclesiastical parish this and the benefice continued as 'Ashton Keynes with Leigh' however the two separated in their parochial church council some time after 1978.
 For a few years from 1982 the vicar also served Minety parish.
 Today the parish is part of the Upper Thames group uniting the Anglican clergy of Ashton Keynes, Leigh, Latton, and Cricklade around St Sampson's, Cricklade.

 Others

 A Congregational chapel (Bethesda Chapel) was built in 1838 and closed in 1970.
 A Primitive Methodist chapel was opened in 1840 and closed in the early 1930s.

+Crosses

+There are four medieval crosses within the village, all are Grade II listed memorials and some are also scheduled monuments.
+One is a preaching cross in the churchyard that now serves as the war memorial.
+A wayside cross sits beside the River Thames at Gumstool Bridge.
+A third is in the junction of Park Place and High Road, outside the White Hart Inn probably served as the market cross.
+The fourth is also a wayside cross and is harder to locate and on private land, off Park Place.